mondeja/blender-text2sequences/README.md

 ### Explanation

-The plugin builds a continuous sequence based on cuts on the original clips.
+The plugin builds a continuous sequence based on cuts of the original clips.

-Channels 2 (movie) and 1 (sound), which compound the first movie channel, is named "1" in the text file and the channel 4 and 3 are "2".
+Channels 2 (movie) and 1 (sound), which compound the first media container channel, is named "1" in the text file and the channel 4 and 3 are "2".

-In this example, a continuos sequence will be generated using pieces of the original clips defined by time marks:
+In this example, a continous sequence will be generated from cuts of the original clips defined by time marks:

 - `1 00:01 00:03` -> Cut from second 1 to second 3 of first movie (channels 2 and 1) and place from seconds 0 to 2 of the new sequence.
 - `2 00:02 00:04` -> Cut from second 2 to second 4 of first movie (channels 4 and 3) and place from seconds 2 to 4 of the new sequence.